There are currently no active references in this article.

 Conservation status Near threatened (NT)

-Native to the Valdivian rainforests of south-central Chile and adjacent Argentina, from sea level to c.
-1000 m asl.
-Particularly in the northern part of its range these forests have been heavily exploited and great areas have been lost over the centuries to land use change.
+Native to the Valdivian rainforests of south-central Chile and adjacent Argentina, particularly in the northern part of Ulmo’s range these forests have been heavily exploited and great areas have been lost over the centuries to land use change.
 Besides this historic decline due to forest clearance, Ulmo continues to be exploited for firewood and is considered by many Chileans to be the very best wood for this purpose, and unsustainable harvesting for the firewood market continues (Gardner, Hechenleitner & Hepp 2015).

 A similar experience is possible on the approach by ferry from Oban to Craignure on Scotland’s Isle of Mull.
 Just south of here the James family, formerly of Torosay Castle, planted up a forestry compartment with a range of Chilean natives in partnership with the Royal Botanic Garden Edinburgh in the 1990s.
 Among the many Myrtles, Monkey Puzzles and Podocarps, several E. cordifolia and E. glutinosa have thrived, and the taller-growing cordifolia can be picked out on the east-facing hillside from the deck of the ferry when they are in flower!